Trisnox/shortcut-deck/README.md

 You can have many preset as you want by editing the `config.yaml` using [Notepad++](https://notepad-plus-plus.org/downloads/) or any other text editor of your choice, preset template and its description also available inside the file.

 # Features
-- Send hotkey, can be either singular or sequence
+- Send hotkey, can be either singular or combination
-- Send mouse click, you can also supply position
+- Send mouse click, you can also insert position
 - Run external script/program using command line.
 Currently only desktop able to execute script/program

 # to-do